-As more and more businesses ‘go global’, and HR teams support staff across borders, having the tech in place to facilitate this becomes business critical.
+As more and more businesses ‘go global’, and HR teams support staff across borders, having the global HR software in place to facilitate this becomes business critical.

 It’s no mean feat to create a piece of software that is truly global.
 Even the banking industry with its strong investment in technology still often requires international customers to log into different portals for different countries.

 Choosing a global HR software provider who offers a true global product puts businesses ahead of their competition.
 But, what does a global HR software system really deliver?

 1. Full data view